-State of Insurgency Song Reviews of Past Life & Mutiny and Betrayal
+Song Reviews of Past Life and Mutiny and Betrayal

 Hexen disbanded in 2013.
 The melody present in the album State of Insurgency is very impressive however, Denver Colorado based band Havok is a better US thrash band.
 The song "Past Life" is about the pain of life on Earth.
 In life, there is both pleasure and pain but sometimes the pain for the very depressed person becomes too much to handle.
 However, the favorite song of this writer on the album is the one called "Mutiny and Betrayal" which has lead guitar work that Megadeth has used to their advantage in their long career.
-This would have in all likelihood been the 600th article for this writer.
-But on further analysis, it will be a stepping stone to further greatness.
 The US has had good bands but its heyday or strong points were in the decades of the 1980’s and 1990’s.

 "Mutiny and Betrayal"